 Overview: Purina Fancy Feast Filet Mignon Flavor with Seafood & Shrimp is a 7-lb grocery-aisle staple that promises gourmet taste at a budget price point.
 Marketed as 100 % complete nutrition, it blends beefy filet mignon flavor with real seafood and shrimp for cats who crave variety.

-Cons: Contains ground corn and by-product meal; 32 % protein is adequate but not spectacular; artificial colors show up in the kibble.
+- By-product meal; 32 % protein is adequate but not spectacular; artificial colors show up in the kibble

 10. Tiki Cat Born Carnivore Complements Wet Cat Food Topper, Variety Pack 2.1 oz.
 Pouch (12 Count)